-History Department Foundation Scholarship: Eligible students must be of sophomore or junior standing as award is a tuition credit during the following semester.
-Criteria for selection include academic excellence and service to the respective department.
+History Department Foundation Scholarship: To be considered, students must be sophomore or junior standing at Clarion University.
+Criteria for selection include academic excellence and service to the History department.
 Contact the chair of the History department at 814-393-2546.